josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ## 13.1.
 Choice of Framework and Model Parallelism

-* **Distributed Training**: Large deep learning models require massive datasets and rapid training times
+* **Scaling Deep Learning**: Modern deep learning models require larger datasets and increased computational resources due to growing parameter sizes.
-* **Multinode Training**: Using multiple nodes for training is necessary to achieve fast training speeds
-    * _Data Parallelism_ and _Model Parallelism_ are used to distribute the workload across nodes
+* **Distributed Training**: To train large models efficiently, multinode training with data parallelism and/or model parallelism is necessary.

 ---

 ### 13.1.1.
 Data Parallelism

-* _Data parallelism_ involves splitting data across multiple GPUs or nodes, allowing for concurrent processing.
-* The same parameters are used for forward propagation on every node, and gradients are computed and sent back to the main node.
+* **Data Parallelism**: Splitting dataset into parts and assigning them to parallel machines or GPUs, using same parameters for forward propagation on each
-* **Two key strategies**:
+* _Synchronous_ vs _Asynchronous_ strategies in distributed training:
-  * *_Synchronous_*: all nodes wait for each other's updates
+  * Synchronous: all nodes wait for gradient computation before proceeding
-  * *_Asynchronous_*: nodes update independently
+  * Asynchronous: nodes compute gradients independently and send back to main node

 ---

 #### 13.1.1.1.
 Synchronous Training

-* **Synchronous Training**: Model sends parts of data to each GPU or accelerator, where each GPU trains on a separate part of the data.
+* **Synchronous Training**: Model sends parts of data to each accelerator/GPU, with each GPU training solely on its part of the data.
+    * All GPUs compute outputs and gradients in parallel.
-* _**All-Reduce Algorithm Used**:_ Each GPU computes output and gradient simultaneously, then collects trainable parameters from all GPUs via an all-reduce algorithm.
+    * An all-reduce algorithm collects trainable parameters from each worker/accelerator.

 ---

 #### 13.1.1.2.
 Asynchronous Training

-* _Asynchronous Training_: allows workers to train independently, reducing idle time
+* **Asynchronous Training**: allows workers to train independently, reducing downtime and idle periods.
-    * enables independent training over input data and updating variables asynchronously
-    * improves scalability compared to synchronous training
+    * _Reduces waiting time during maintenance_
+    * Enables data parallelism across all workers.
-* **All-Reduce Sync**: suitable for Tensor Processing Unit (TPU) and one-machine multi-GPUs
+* **All-Reduce Sync Strategy**: suitable for TPU and multi-GPUs.

 ---

 ### 13.1.2.
 Model Parallelism

-* **Model Parallelism**: Models are partitioned and placed on individual GPUs, allowing training of large models that don't fit in a single GPU.
+* **Model Parallelism**: Breaks down a single model into smaller parts, each running on a separate GPU.
-    * Splitting the model across multiple GPUs can overcome memory limitations and improve accuracy.
+    * Benefits: Overcomes memory limitations when training large deep learning models.
+    * Example: Train a ResNet50 model across 10 GPUs.
+* **Distributed Training Strategies in TensorFlow**:
-    * _tf.distribute.Strategy_ API is used to distribute training across multiple GPUs or machines.
+    * MirroredStrategy: Synchronous distributed training on multiple GPUs on one machine.
+    * ParameterServerStrategy: Designates some machines as workers and others as parameter servers.

 ---